finoallafine21/loki_activity_dataset/README.md

 # Information about the dataset
 This dataset was created in the course of a research project to make human activity recongition (HAR) suitable for heart rate variability (HRV) measurements.
 Detailed info provided in the follwoing publication (Link, link will provided after successful publication ;) )

 Data was measured between June 2021 and September 2021.
 Subjects wore a Suunto Movesense HR belt around the chest and perfomed the activities walking, running, sitting, standing, lying and pc work.
-Data was sampled at 52 Hz for around three minutes.
+Data was sampled at 52 Hz for around three minutes per subject.
 Measurements were conducted in various conditions: indoor, outdor, with and without supervision.
 (Information about those conditions will be added to the dataset) Detailed information about sex, age, etc. are provided in the table.

 # Description of dataset (pkl)
 Filename: Loki_dataset.pkl (pandas pickle file format)